-Since, quiet few times, I’ve been using Freelance services, on various sites like Freelancer.com, Odesk.com, ELance.com, Guru.com and many more to hire freelancers for small works such, plugin development, writing any custom script, app development, logo designing etc.
+Since, quite a few times, I’ve been using Freelance services, on various sites like Freelancer.com, Odesk.com, ELance.com, Guru.com and many more to hire freelancers for small works such, plugin development, writing any custom script, app development, logo designing, etc.

-Most of the time, I end up with hiring an affordable expert, who does what he promises and that too, within a per-defined deadline.
-Bingo! that’s easy, hassle free and most likely would cost you far lesser than hiring any full-fledged dedicated firm, and top of all delivers nearly same or even higher quality of final work.
+Most of the time, I end up with hiring an affordable expert, who does what he promises and that too, within a pre-defined deadline.
+Bingo! that’s easy, hassle-free, and most likely would cost you far lesser than hiring any full-fledged dedicated firm, and top of all delivers nearly the same or even higher quality of final work.

-Overall we can say, “Freelance sites are the proven ways to find the best and one of the most affordable method to outsource our any work, on the internet.”
+Overall we can say, “Freelance sites are the proven ways to find the best and one of the most affordable methods to outsource our any work, on the internet.”

 The Freelance marketplace concept

-In simple terms, these are the sites that allows freelancer or sellers register their profiles, a description of their services, creates a portfolio of their work, and also mentions information about their charges.
-On, the other hand buyers or the one who wants to hire a skilled freelancer, creates a profile, posts his job or the work he wants to get done, along with their requirements , deadline, and the budget.
+In simple terms, these are the sites that allow freelancer or sellers to register their profiles, a description of their services creates a portfolio of their work, and also mentions information about their charges.
+On, the other hand buyers or the one who wants to hire a skilled freelancer creates a profile, posts his job, or the work he wants to get done, along with their requirements, deadline, and budget.

-Once, the seller awards his job, to a chosen freelancer, he can track the work status, can contact him via messages, and upon the completion of the job, seller grants a payment using online payment systems like, PayPal, Moneybookers, etc.
+Once, the seller awards his job, to a chosen freelancer, he can track the work status, can contact him via messages, and upon the completion of the job, the seller grants a payment using online payment systems like PayPal, Moneybookers, etc.

-Why to create a yet another project bidding site, when there are already many?
+Why create yet another project bidding site, when there are already many?

-That’s definitely the first question, which strikes to your mind, before creating such Freelancer website but, what I believe is that there’s always a scope for something better in every aspect of life.
-Same fact, applies to these freelancer sites here.
+That’s definitely the first question, which strikes your mind, before creating such a Freelancer website but, what I believe is that there’s always a scope for something better in every aspect of life.
+The same fact applies to these freelancer sites here.

-Though there are already many but, with some unique features you can make your freelancer site, stand out from the crowd.
+Though there are already many, with some unique features you can make your freelancer site, stand out from the crowd.

 Now, the question is how?